SeekStorm/SeekStorm/README.md

 The Rust port is not yet feature complete.
 The following features are currently ported.

 **Porting**
-* ✅ delete document
+* ✅ Delete document
-* faceted search
+* ✅ Faceted search
+* Sorting of results by any numerical field (score becomes a special field)
-* autosuggestion, spelling correction, instant search
+* Autosuggestion, spelling correction, instant search
-* fuzzy search
+* Fuzzy search
-* more tokenizer types (stemming, umlauts, apostrophes, CJK)
+* More tokenizer types (stemming, umlauts, apostrophes, CJK)
-* intra-query concurrency
+* Intra-query concurrency

 **Improvements**
 * Faster indexing